dylanwells37/quantum-scattering-solver/README.md

 quantum-scattering-solver is a C++ program made to solve for the differnetial cross-section for a given potential in a quantum scattering problem.

-This program supports three different methods of solving the for the differential cross-section (WIP):
+This program supports three different methods of solving the for the differential cross-section:

-        1. General Born-Approximation
+        1. General Born-Approximation (Future Wrok)
         2. Low Energy (Long Wavelength) Born-Approximation
         3. Spherically Symmetric Born-Approximation

-The program also supports the following potentials natively (WIP):
+The program also supports the following potentials natively:

         1. Coulomb Potential
         2. Square Well Potential
-        3. Gaussian Potential
+        3. Wacky non-physical Potential
-        4. Yukawa Potential
-        5. Morse Potential
-        6. Lennard-Jones Potential

 ## Installation